house-of-code/Android-Week-View/README.md

 To do
 -------

-* Add event touch feedback selector
+* Add mEvent touch feedback selector
 * Show events that expand multiple days properly

 Changelog